TeamMsgExtractor/msg-extractor/README.rst

                               text) to stdout.
 Overrides saving arguments.
         --html                Sets whether the output should be html.
 If this is not possible, will error.
-        --raw                 Sets whether the output should be html.
+        --raw                 Sets whether the output should be raw.
 If this is not possible, will error.
         --rtf                 Sets whether the output should be rtf.
 If this is not possible, will error.